 I'm based in the Baltimore area, north of the city, and prior to that lived and worked in San Francisco Bay Area/Silicon Valley.
 I was born in London, England.

 On the Star Wars Meyers Briggs, I'm Obi Wan Kenobi (largely an INFJ, if that's your thing).

 I've photographed for my entire life, with an emphasis on landscape and urban imagery.
 My photography portfolio is at Adam John Richardson Photography.
 I combined my passions for photography and classic product design in my side-project, Mass Made Soul, which features write-ups and photographs of my modest collection of vintage Olivetti and other products.

 I received my BFA in Industrial Design with High Distinction from California College of the Arts in San Francisco.
 I was named in the top 100 most significant alumni of the school’s first 100 years.

-MA in Humanities from University of Chicago, in an interdisciplinary program where I combined sociology, ethnography, anthropology, cultural theory and art history to do an early version of a “design research” program in the mid-90’s, before such a term existed.
+I earned my Master's in Humanities from University of Chicago, where I did a custom mix of sociology, ethnography, anthropology, and art history to do an early version of a “design research” program, before such a term existed.